Abhishek06062001/TeslaNative/README.md

 # TeslaNative

-A clone of Tesla WebPage made wit React native
+A clone of Tesla WebPage made with React native